chef-boneyard/sdlc-facilitators-guide/sdlc-facilitators-guide.md

-^ organizational structure is a product of communication patterns, this means that your org structure is a product of history, not of control - This is a good thing for change agents, but keep in mind that change agents are never the agent of change :) It's a cruel truth and the sooner you get used to it the more hepful you will become to your colleagues and to your teams.
+^ organizational structure is a product of communication patterns, this means that your org structure is a product of history, not of control - This is a good thing for change agents, but keep in mind that change agents are never the agent of change :) It's a cruel truth and the sooner you get used to it the more helpful you will become to your colleagues and to your teams.

 ---